International Traffic in Arms Regulations: ITAR and information technology

 The ease with which USML items can be exported and retransferred using computer networks and removable media significantly increases the risk of unauthorized retransfer of USML items.
 As discussed above, carrying a laptop computer which contains USML items overseas is considered a retransfer of those items.
 Likewise, access to USML items on corporate systems, such as intranets, by foreign persons overseas or in the U.S., is considered a Retransfer of the items.
 Foreign employees working in the US cannot have access to the same network where ITAR data may be stored, nor may they have access to rooms or facilities where ITAR work is being done.

-It is important to note that, in both cases, theoretical access to the USML items overseas or by foreign persons is sufficient to constitute a breach of ITAR.
+In both cases, theoretical access to the USML items overseas or by foreign persons is sufficient to constitute a breach of ITAR.
 Files on a laptop carried overseas do not need to be opened overseas, and foreign persons do not need to have actual access to USML items on computer networks for a breach to occur.

 Theoretical access to USML items by foreign persons (including dual and third country nationals) can create difficulties for the engagement of IT professionals from overseas as network administrators or the use of overseas companies to support IT systems.
 This also creates significant challenges for manufacturers of ITAR-related items with respect to hiring practices.
 Avoiding discrimination while screening applicants for their ability to access ITAR materials can often be an HR nightmare.

+On June 12, 2026, the US government suspended access to Claude Fable to foreign nationals, citing national security concerns.